NorteX-dev/Handler/README.md

 > Information: `interactionHandler.updateInteractions()` will by default check if anything has changed and if not, stop the refreshing.
   Run `interactionHandler.updateInteractions(true)` to forcibly update all interactions.
   Remember however that you might be ratelimited by the Discord API after doing refreshing interactions too many times.
+- Listening to the error event with `.on("error")` is now removed in favor of catching exceptions returned from the runCommand() or runInteraction() (or similar) promise

 Added:
 - **ComponentHandler() - a handler specifically for handling message components (interactions with customId's), like buttons, select menus and modal responses.**
 - registerCommand(commandInstance) is now public and documented.
 It allows for manual registration of commands and takes the instanced command as the parameter.
+- Added createMany() static method on the Util class useful for creating multiple handlers at once
 - For components, you can optionally specify an option: `queryingMode` which is a string and must be either of: `exact, includes, startsWith`.
 Defaults to `exact`.
   If `includes` mode is set, any interactions that **include** the customId specified, will be matched & executed.
 Similar for `startsWith`, however for interactions which customIds **start with** the custom id specified in options.
    This is particularly useful for passing in custom IDs or values in the end of the custom ID since there is no way of passing custom data through component interactions.

 Other changes:
+- Changed Map's to custom Store classe whichs are a classes extending Array, which provides all array methods + some specific methods
 - CommandDirectoryReferenceError, EventsDirectoryReferenceError and InteractionDirectoryReferenceError have been merged into DirectoryReferenceError.
 - CommandExecutionError and InteractionExecutionError have been merged into ExecutionError.
 - The COMMAND_NOT_FOUND error will now provide a `query` key inside the params instead of `typedCommand`.